The Nature of Ideologies ("Hermitericum's" First Article)

 There is no such thing as "escapism" when it comes to ideologies that claim to present themselves as the true reality.
 There is no prayer for a more realistic, correct, or superior force than spending time together, enabling (or disabling) human rights, or declaring a holy war.

 A united people cannot stop a master manipulator, for example.
 They cannot, when said master outperforms your sense of judgment.
 When he/she is playing sides, and thus, gaining social and political power.
-Pretending to be an ally, and raising oneself into power, is when one becomes a pupeeter.
+Pretending to be an ally, and raising oneself into authority of power in the process, is when one becomes a puppeteer.

-The problem arises when said force, and their agenda, are ignored in the name of being naive.
+The problem arises when said authority force, and their agenda (hidden or clear), are ignored in the name of being naive.
 We can call that process "objectification".
 That's because, in this sense, we "objectify" a perspective.
 We turn that perspective into a thing, per se.
 We merely do it in our minds, and thus, delude ourselves.
 That delusion might not necessarily be revealed.
 The term here can and will be used sarcastically.

 In this sense, freedom does not exist in human thought.
 By its nature, it's drawn to ideologies even if it's unaware of them.
 Unaware of limiting one's own mental freedom.